PlumpMath/SmartPromise/README.md

 will allow to keep transparency of business deals between participants.

 # How to use
-There are two ways use this
+There are to options to do this

 # Azure website
 https://smartpromise.azurewebsites.net